hrsh22/autofi/test/README.md

-# Cross-Chain Filecoin Storage - Test Scripts
+# FilBridge - Test Scripts

 This folder contains scripts to demonstrate and test the credit-based Filecoin storage system.

 ## Overview

-The @autofi/synapse SDK provides a credit-based system for storing files on Filecoin from any blockchain.
+The filbridge SDK provides a credit-based system for storing files on Filecoin from any blockchain.
 Users fund their account once with USDFC, then use those credits to upload files.
 Storage costs are calculated using Synapse SDK's exact formula based on file size and storage duration.

 ## Credit System

 ### How It Works

 1. **Fund Credits**: Bridge USDFC from your wallet (e.g., Base + USDT) to the backend wallet
-2. **Credits Never Expire**: Your balance remains until you use it
-3. **Upload Files**: Each upload deducts credits based on file size and storage duration
+2. **Upload Files**: Each upload deducts credits based on file size and storage duration
-4. **Transparent Costs**: Costs calculated using Synapse's formula: `(fileSize × bytesRate × durationEpochs) + (fileSize × bytesLockup)`
+3. **Transparent Costs**: Costs calculated using Synapse's formula: `(fileSize × bytesRate × durationEpochs) + (fileSize × bytesLockup)`

 ### Cost Calculation